ncordon/talks/git/git.md

 Useful for configuring user name and email per repository.

-Suppose my global email (associated to my SSH key) is `john.doe@mail.com` and I want to work with another account `jdoe@gmail.com` in a particular repo:
+Suppose my global email is `john.doe@mail.com` and I want to work with another account `jdoe@gmail.com` in a particular repo:

 ```bash
 git config --local user.name "jdoe"